 Please don’t go overboard with these ideas or you’ll put your readers off.
 We’re trying to make the road smooth for them, not throw rocks and spiked chains into their paths.

 7. Target your content with care

 Most marketers produce generic white papers, and use the old spray-and-pray style of distribution.
-That tends to produce pretty poor download rates of 1 to 2%.
+That tends to produce pretty poor download rates, 1 to 2% if you're lucky.
 You can achieve download rates that are 5 to 10 times higher when you segment your database carefully and tailor your content to the needs of specific recipients.
-CFOs want to see ROI, CIOs want low maintenance solutions, and business managers want bigger profits.
+CFOs want to see ROI, CIOs want reliable, low maintenance solutions, and business managers want bigger profits.
 Same content, change of key words and emphasis.

 Your content competes with a torrent of material from other sources.
 To make sure that it doesn’t get swept away in the deluge, your content has to be

 strong enough to swim – sometimes against the current.
-The rest is presentation and story-telling.
+The rest is the art of presentation and story-telling.